 Covasna, the land of hundreds of mansions

-On 20 September, at 08: 30, we started on the route Bucharest - Sf.
+On September 20, at 08:30, we started on the route Bucharest - Sf.
 Gheorghe - Arcuș - Tălișoara.
-I didn't start with preconceived ideas.
+I didn't set out with preconceived notions.
 I knew we were going to a controversial region.
-You have probably heard of Harghita and Covasna counties, which will have territorial autonomy (some will).
-Or people in these areas who do not want to speak Romanian.
-Let's get out of the cliches and not draw conclusions from what we heard.
+You have probably heard of Harghita and Covasna counties, which want territorial autonomy (some want).
+Or the people from these areas who do not want to speak Romanian.
+Let's get out of clichés and not draw conclusions from what we hear.

 I had the pleasure of discovering welcoming, warm, hospitable and eager people to promote their local values and traditions.
 We spoke in Romanian, we spoke a lot in Romanian, we laughed, we joked, we had fun.
 It was 2 full days and I left thinking I would return to Covasna.

 What prompted me to leave with this thought?
 The pleasant experience lived in this corner of the country and the curiosity to discover more and more.